etienne86/oc_p05_open_food_facts/README.md

 **En français ?** Suivez les indications du fichier LISEZMOI.md.

-Pre-requisites:
+Pre-requisite:
 * MySQL has to be installed on your computer, with a 'root' user already set up.

-* Please execute these lines of SQL code in MySQL terminal, logged as 'root':
+Please execute these lines of SQL code in MySQL terminal, logged as 'root':

     -- create a user
     CREATE USER 'pur_guest'@'localhost'; -- password is useless